-How To Replace Toilet Handle: Final Thoughts
+How to Replace the Toilet Handle: Final Thoughts

-As you can see, replacing a broken toilet handle is pretty straight-forward.
+As you can see, replacing a broken toilet handle is pretty straightforward.
 If you’ve followed along and succeeded, congratulations.
 We knew you could do it.
 If you’re still having trouble, maybe this video will help.